Xilmi/Rotp-Fusion/README.md

 - Completed custom species description.
   - Added the reddit description to the new Practical-Incarnation options.
 - Fixed multiple star systems sharing the same name.
+- Added a little transparency to the cuttlefish to reduce its brightness.

 2024.01.01 (Practical-Incarnation)
 - New Ignore eco limited for custom species.